10 Ways to Heal from Adrenal Insufficiency

 2. Transform your nutrition.

 Eat well-balanced meals to allow for a steady release of energy rather than peaks and troughs.
 It’s important to gain energy from nutrition rather than relying on spikes in adrenaline and cortisol.
 Choose foods which are unprocessed and sugar-free.
-You can find a wide variety of healthy food choices in our Happy Hormones 8-Week Program.
+You can find a wide variety of healthy food choices in our 8-Week Program.
 Your daily meals should incorporate foods rich in B vitamins, magnesium, quality proteins, fibre and omega 3, among others.

 3. Make sure you have good sleep hygiene.